All Destiny 2 DLC expansions: Vaulted content, Lightfall & upcoming The Final Shape

 Shadowkeep introduced two new strikes, a new dungeon and a raid entitled “Garden of Salvation“.
 However, one of the most notable changes to the Destiny 2 sandbox came in the form of an overhauled Armor 2.0 system that added additional RPG elements.

-Beyond Light is the fifth piece of DLC, and provided quite a shakeup.
+Beyond Light is the fifth piece of Destiny 2 DLC, and provided quite a shakeup to the established formula.

 This Destiny 2 DLC saw the introduction of the new playable location Europa, as well as the new element – Stasis.
-The story involves guardians traveling to Europa, in an attempt to defeat the Fallen Kell Eramis, who plans to harness the power of the Darkness to seek revenge on the Traveler.
+The story involved Guardians traveling to Europa, in an attempt to defeat the Fallen Kell Eramis, who planned to harness the power of the Darkness to seek revenge on the Traveler.
 This introduced the new raid, “Deep Stone Crypt” as well as two strikes (one of which is a reprised Destiny 1 mission).

 A new free-to-play version of Destiny 2 called “New Light” was also released alongside the new expansion.
 This allowed new players to easily jump into Destiny 2, without paying for some of the originally released DLC content.
 The expansion also saw the start of the Destiny Content Vault, where older content would be removed, temporarily in some cases, so as to not overburden the game with excess bloat.

-Destiny 2’s final expansion (at least so far), is intended to close out the light and dark saga that’s been running since the first game launched in 2014.
+The Final Shape is the expansion that’s intended to close out the epic Light and Dark saga that’s been running since the first game was released back in 2014.

-So, there you have it – that’s all of the Destiny 2 DLCS and expansions that have been released or we know about so far.
+So, there you have it – that’s all of the Destiny 2 DLCs and expansions that have been released and that we know about so far.
 For more content on the game, check out our guides below: